TJ-seoultech/Construction-manager/README.md

 # Construction-manager
-sending message according to progress and environment
+This program sends messages according to construction progress and surrounding environment.